-- Remove the mattress from the bed and set aside in another area of the coach. - Remove the screws that fasten the foot end of the bed board down to the bed base.
+- Remove mattress from bed and set aside in another area of the coach. - Remove the screws that fasten the foot end of the bed board down to the bed base.

 NOTE: If bed is designed for storage below bed board, these screws will not be present.